w3c/css-houdini-drafts/README.md

 Its constructor takes:
  -  `animatiorId` which should match the id of an animator which is registered in the animation worklet scope.
- - A sequence of effects which are passed into `GroupEffect` constructor to create a GroupEffect.
+ - A sequence of effects which are passed into a `GroupEffect` constructor.
  - A sequence of timelines, the first one of which is considered primary timeline and passed to `Animation` constructor.